BrianHicks/brianthicks.com/content/post/sets-filter.md

 date: "2017-01-23T09:00:00-06:00"
 title: "Functional Sets, Part 7: Filter, Diff, and Intersect"
 tags: ["elm"]
-# featureimage: "/images/union-station-by-tatiana-latino.jpeg"
+featureimage: "/images/coffee-by-thomas-martinsen.png"
-# thumbnail: "/images/union-station-by-tatiana-latino-with-title.png"
+thumbnail: "/images/coffee-by-thomas-martinsen-with-title.png"
 section: "Technology"
 draft: true

 ---

-Now that we can [`remove` items]({{< ref "post/sets-union-remove.md" >}}) from our sets ([start at the beginning]({{< ref "post/sets-intro.md" >}})), the next logical step is to select which to keep with a function.
-That's called `filter`.
-Let's do it!
+This week in [the Sets series]({{< ref "post/sets-intro.md" >}}), we're going to look at `filter.` It does the same thing as `List.filter`, except using our sets.
+We'll have it take a function that checks whether we should include a value, and use the output of that function to filter the values from the set.

 <!--more-->

-## `filter`

-This week we're going to look at `filter`.
-It does the same thing as `List.filter`, except using our sets.
-We'll have it take a function that checks whether we should include a value, and use the output of that function to filter the values from the set.
 Of course, we can't just remove values at random without unbalancing our sets, so we'll use `foldl`:

 ```elm